The Biggest Challenges for Implementing Private Large Language Models (LLMs)

 Operating private LLMs requires a cross-functional team spanning:

-• MLOps / DevOps (infrastructure scaling, monitoring, DevOps CI/CD pipelines for models)
+- MLOps / DevOps (infrastructure scaling, monitoring, DevOps CI/CD pipelines for model deployment, AI inference, and orchestration)

 The reality:

-• Keeping talent current on rapidly evolving AI stacks (e.g., transitioning from transformer architectures to next-gen models) adds further pressure.
+- Keeping talent current on rapidly evolving AI stacks (e.g., transitioning from transformer architectures to next-gen models), model complexity, and future scaling AI requirements adds pressure.

 Model Performance and Maintenance